Złotów: History

 Złotów is the historical centre of the northern part of Krajna.
 Human activity in the region goes as far back as the 8th century BC.
 Around 700 AD, a hill fort on the shore of the Baba lake was the residence of a Pomeranian tribal chief.
 The land belonged to the dukes of Gdańsk Pomerania from the house of the Samborides within partitioned Poland and after the last duke Mestwin II died in 1294 it passed under direct rule of the Piast dynasty.
 In the early 14th century it was occupied by the Teutonic Knights.
 Złotów was mentioned in 1370 in the chronicle of Jan of Czarnków.
 In 1370, Złotów was granted Magdeburg rights while under Polish rule.
 According to the last will of Polish king Casimir III the Great after his death in 1370 his grandson, Casimir IV, Duke of Pomerania, was to inherit the lands of Dobrzyń, Bydgoszcz, Kruszwica, Złotów and Wałcz as fiefs.

-Złoczów was destroyed by the Teutonic Knights in 1455 during the Thirteen Years' War.
+Złotów was destroyed by the Teutonic Knights in 1455 during the Thirteen Years' War.
 The town later belonged to the Potulicki family which provided it with a new Gothic castle in Renaissance style at the beginning of the 17th century.
 In 1619, Jan Potulicki issued a founding document for the church and parish of the Holy Assumption of Mary.
 Later it passed to the Grudziński family.
 In 1665 the town still had Magdeburg rights.
 The castle was destroyed during the Swedish invasion in 1657.
 The bombardment also destroyed other parts of the city including the town hall.
 A new church, still standing today, was founded there in 1664 by Andrzej Karol Grudziński.
 After the rule of the Grudziński family came to an end in 1688, the Działyński family came into power.

 From 1709 to 1711, a plague beset the area.
 According to incomplete church records, approximately 1,650 people died as a result of the epidemic.
 After the First Partition of Poland in 1772, Złotów was incorporated into Prussia.
 In 1784 a Protestant half-timbered church was built on the great market square, which during the time span 1829–31 was replaced by a modern church designed by Karl Friedrich Schinkel.

 From 1772 to 1945, as part of Prussia and later Germany it was known as Flatow.
 The town was given county (Kreis) town status in 1818.
 It was part of the Flatow district in the Prussian Province of West Prussia.
 In 1871, a railway line from Piła (then Schneidemühl) was completed.
 Around this time many local people emigrated to America, including many members of the local Polish community.
 Despite the Germanisation policy of the Prussian authorities, local Poles founded several organizations, including the People's Bank (Bank Ludowy), the Cecylia choir, which is one of the oldest still existing choirs of Greater Poland and an agricultural and trade cooperative, all three of these entities operate to this day.